viperleed/viperleed/doc/content/calc/sections/error_calculation.rst

 reduce computational cost.

-The results of the error calculation consists of the :ref:`errorspdf_header` files, stored in the :file:`OUT` directory.
+The results of the error calculation consists of the :ref:`errorspdf_header` files, stored in the |OUT| directory.

 If the Pendry |R factor| is used, the value of |R+varR| is calculated for each error type and drawn as a horizontal line in :ref:`errorspdf`.